-2016 target 2016 actual results Compensation Ensure fair compensation will be During the fourth quarter of 2016, the received for the proposed accelerated Company reached an agreement with closure of the Company's coal the Government of Alberta related to facilities. compensation for the phase-out of coal-fired generation by 2030.
+2016 target 2016 actual results Compensation Ensure fair compensation will be received for the proposed accelerated closure of the Company's coal facilities.
+During the fourth quarter of 2016, the Company reached an agreement with the Government of Alberta related to compensation for the phase-out of coal-fired generation by 2030.